warmbowski/iounia/DEVELOPMENT_LOG.md

 ## Optimizations & Refinements

 - ✅ Refined VSCode Copilot to include library-specific instructions for Convex
-- ✅ Working on improved method to check if users are logged in to reduce route load latency
+- ✅ Worked on improved method to check if users are logged in to reduce route load latency
-- ✅ Planning to remove Clerk URL from user IDs and use raw Clerk user ID in members and attendee tables
+- ✅ Removed Clerk URL from user IDs and use raw Clerk user ID in members and attendee tables

 ## Future Investigation

+- Stream audio from R2 using Range requests
 - Considering Backblaze Media Storage/Streaming for improved media handling
 - Investigating solutions for transcription model optimization
 - Problematic jwt session tokens when dev app left open for a long time
   - JWT `aud="convex"` claim is missing from token
   - may only affect development environment

+## Work List

+### AI Features

+- [ ] Reimplement AI chat window for campaign and session Q&A
+  - [ ] Per user chat history
+  - [ ] Chat topics and conversation management
+- [ ] Implement Chat with NPCs
+  - [ ] DM Assigns users to interact with specific NPCs
+  - [ ] DM can view and manage NPC conversations and commit conversations to lore

+### Campaign Management

+- [ ] Editing campaign details
+- [ ] Uploading campaign lore documents in various formats, such as PDF, text, etc.
+- [ ] Add character lists to campaigns,
+  - [ ] Allow users to add/edit their characters
+- [ ] AI adds or suggests to add characters from new transcripts
+- [ ] Feed character entities to AI for better context in transcriptions

+### Session Management

+### Recording Management

+- [ ] Implement recording deletion and cascading deletion of transcriptions

+### User Profile Management

+- [ ] Implement user profile management
+  - [ ] Allow users to update their profile information
+  - [ ] Add user avatar support

+### Other Stuff

+- [ ] Add application favicons
+- [ ] Implement pagination for recordings and transcriptions
+- [ ] Move to Turborepo monorepo and move many UI components to package
+  - [ ] Fork `@convex-dev/react-query` into monorepo package to fix issues and add pagination support

 ---

-_Note: This development log is based on completed tasks tracked in the project history and will be updated as development progresses._